 Personalized Care You Direct

 The North Country Independent Living Personal Care Program serves individuals of all ages and all disabilities in all 8 (eight) of our service counties: Ashland, Bayfield, Burnett, Douglas, Iron, Price, Sawyer and Washburn counties.
-We provide two types of service: Personal Care and Supportive Home Care.
+We provide Personal Care, Supportive Home Care, and Respite Care.
 Our goal is to allow the individual, our consumer, to have a choice in how his or her services are provided.
 At North Country Independent Living, we believe:

 Persons needing assistance in their homes should have the freedom and opportunity to control their lives, manage their own affairs and live as they choose in the community.